solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 ## Security Considerations

-Like traditional sysvars, the new accounts should only be loadable as read-only.
+Like traditional sysvars, the partitioned-rewards data PDAs should only be loadable as read-only.
+SIMD 0105 defines a method for demoting sysvar write locks, but depends on a list of static addresses.
+If write-lock handling of dynamically addressed sysvars like these PDAs seems needed in the future, a new proposal should be introduced.
-How this would be accomplished depends on the outcome of SIMD 0105.

 ## Backwards Compatibility